 And did you know that gardening is considered green exercise?
 It not only facilitates physical activity by requiring strength and stretching, but also promotes emotional well-being.
 In a hands-on way, planting, digging, hoeing, pruning, and growing can be thought of as metaphors for healing what’s going on inside.
 In addition, the repetitive nature of these tasks can be very soothing for the mind.

 Gardening also helps to eliminate stress by putting us in touch with our roots as gatherers of food in order to meet our basic survival needs.
 And of course our moods are elevated when we experience the rewards of our efforts!
 What could be more nourishing for our minds and bodies than fresh vegetables from our own garden or the lovely scent of homegrown flowers?
-Just one pot indoors or a few on a patio can give us vegetables, flowers, colors, and fragrance to enjoy and nurture.
+Just one pot indoors or a few on a patio can give us vegetables, flowers, colors, and fragrance to enjoy.

 This spring, try to get outside even more.
 Let’s get going and perhaps growing amidst the beauty of nature!